mann1105/Brief-Assist/README.md

   </li>
   <li>Set up Ollama for local processing:
     <p>Follow the installation instructions from the <a href="https://ollama.ai/docs/getting-started">official Ollama documentation</a> for your PC.</p>
+    <p>Install your desired LLM based on your application like for code_refiner.py you can use codellama</p>
   </li>
   <li>Find the Global Hotkey for F9 and F10:
     <pre><code>from pynput.keyboard import Key